5 Essential Tips for Trailering a Pontoon Boat

 We've all made the mistake of staying out on the water a little too long and not getting out of the lake when nasty weather comes.
-One of the first times I was out in my brand new G3 Pontoon boat, I saw a storm approaching but took a few extra spins on the lake before heading for the dock--thinking I could beat the storm.
+One of the first times I was out in my brand new G3 Pontoon boat, I saw a storm approaching but took a few extra spins on the lake before heading for the dock (thinking I could beat the storm).

 I learned the hard way that pontoon boats turn into huge sails when the winds are up.The large fencing around the boat makes it difficult to navigate against the wind.
-In the end, it took 6 men to push the boat into position and get it on the trailer.
+In the end, it took six men to push the boat into position and get it on the trailer.

-#2: Get a dock hookA dock hook is a long telescoping rod with a hook on the end that boaters can use to grab dock cleats and pull the back end of the boat into position when the wind is pushing against you.
-A dock hook is not expensive on Amazon, and can save you a lot of headache.
+A dock hook, or boat hook, is a long telescoping rod with a hook on the end that boaters can use to grab dock cleats and pull the back end of the boat into position when the wind is pushing against you.
+A dock hook is not that expensive, and it can save you a lot of headache.

 #3: Don't pull the trailer in too deep